appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Provide code snippets that show how session invalidation is handled for a user after a successful password change
+1. Provide code snippets that show how session invalidation is handled for a user after a successful password change.

 or;

-2. Provide documentation that describes how session invalidation is handled for a user after a successful password change
+2. Provide documentation that describes how session invalidation is handled for a user after a successful password change.

 *L2*
 N/A (to be collected by labs)